fomalhaut88/fomalhaut88/README.md

 ### Hi there 👋

 Welcome - I'm Alexander Khlebushchev, an independent software engineer.
 I maintain 100+ repositories, from focused developer tools to production-ready open-source libraries in Python and Rust.
 This is where I publish the source behind my work.
-If my approach resonates with your goals, I-m open to collaboration - feel free to reach out.
+If my approach resonates with your goals, I'm open to collaboration - feel free to reach out.

 - Email: alexfomalhaut@gmail.com
 - Personal website: https://alexfomalhaut.com/